Norwich School: Curriculum

 In Upper Four (Year 8) and below pupils study a broad curriculum including Latin and two modern languages.
-By Lower 5 (year nine), students have the opportunity to start dropping certain subjects, for example, dropping a language.
+By Lower 5 (year 9) students have the opportunity to start dropping certain subjects, for example, dropping a language.
 There is also a programme of games at all levels, and in the fourth and fifth forms an ICT programme and a general course called "Curriculum vitae" (not to be mistaken with a written form known as a CV) which covers Personal, Social and Health Education (PSHE) topics, study skills and subjects such as philosophy and Mandarin.
 Pupils are required to take at least ten General Certificate of Secondary Education (GCSE) and IGCSE subjects in Middle Five (Year 10) and Upper Five (Year 11).

 In the sixth form, pupils usually study four or five AS-level (the equivalent of half an A-level qualification) subjects for one year, and most continue with three subjects to A-level.
 Many also take the Extended Project Qualification (EPQ).
 In total, 25 subjects are offered at A-level.
 Sixth-formers must also take part in a community service programme where pupils volunteer in various local organisations around the city.

 Academically, the school is one of the highest performing independent schools in the country.
 In 2010, 2011 and 2012 The Daily Telegraph ranked its A-Level results as 93rd, 78th and 38th respectively among independent schools in the UK.
 Almost all sixth form pupils go to university upon leaving the school.
-Around 41 percent enter courses in humanities and social sciences, 24 percent in science and engineering, 15 percent in arts subjects, 13 percent in medicine, dentistry and veterinary science and 7 percent in vocational subjects such as business, management, physiotherapy and sports science.
+Around 41 per cent enter courses in humanities and social sciences, 24 per cent in science and engineering, 15 per cent in arts subjects, 13 per cent in medicine, dentistry and veterinary science and 7 per cent in vocational subjects such as business, management, physiotherapy and sports science.
 Large numbers of pupils gain entrance to "golden triangle", Russell Group and other top universities.

 The school also runs student exchanges with schools in France, Germany, Spain and Liechtenstein, and there are numerous trips overseas.
 In addition, the school offers the Duke of Edinburgh's Award and the Young Enterprise scheme.